-Aware Super has appointed ACSI to provide voting advice in relation to resolutions of a corporate governance nature for companies in the S&P/ASX 300 (ASX 300) Index.
-ACSI's voting principles are outlined in their Governance Guidelines available at acsi.org.au/publications/governance-quidelines/.
+The Trustee has appointed ACSI to provide voting advice in relation to resolutions of a corporate governance nature for companies in the S&P/ASX 300 (ASX 300) Index.
+ACSI's voting principles are outlined in their Governance Guidelines available at acsi.org.au/publications/governance-guidelines/.

-The Investment Funds internal and external Australian shares investment managers (other than passive managers) are expected to actively consider their position on company resolutions put to Annual General Meetings (AGMs).
+The Fund's internal and external Australian shares investment managers (other than passive managers) are expected to actively consider their position on company resolutions put to Annual General Meetings (AGMs).

-The Investment Funds ordinarily vote in accordance with ACSI's recommendations when voting on ASX 300 company resolutions.
-However, the Aware Super Group retains the right to override any voting recommendation of voting service providers and/or external investment managers.
+The Trustee ordinarily votes in accordance with ACSI's recommendations when voting on ASX 300 company resolutions.
+However, it retains the right to override any voting recommendation of voting service providers and/or investment managers.

-Inputs to the decision-making process include, as relevant, engagement with the relevant company, ACSI's proxy voting advice, the views of the Investment Funds' investment manager(s) and, in some circumstances, a third-party report (i.e. from another proxy advisor) or relevant community groups/non-governmental organisations (NGOs).
+Inputs to the decision-making process include, as relevant, the Trustee's engagement with the relevant company, ACSI's proxy voting advice, the views of Aware Super's investment manager(s) and, in some circumstances, a third-party report (i.e. from another proxy advisor) or relevant community groups/non-governmental organisations (NGOs).